eschabell/openshift-install-demo/README.md

 and the VirtualBox registry.
 If you re-run the demo install, we have placed error handling to clean it up before re-installing.
 Just watch the output for details.

+The default installation used settings in Vagrant file for 8GB of memory, you can change this before running installation in support/Vagrantfile.

 Supporting Articles
 -------------------